January 28 - March 12, 2021

 Find it Here on a Map!

-Following the opening of Left Futures, BFI and Bridge will present a live-streamed climate-fiction roleplaying night, where Joshua Citarella and Holly Jean Buck, author of “After Geoengineering” (2019), will simulate a dystopian scenario game night and attempt to navigate a world of (not-so-distant) future climate collapse.
+Following the opening of Left Futures, BFI and Bridge will presented a live-streamed climate-fiction roleplaying night, where Joshua Citarella and Holly Jean Buck, author of “After Geoengineering” (2019), will simulated a dystopian scenario game night and attempted to navigate a world of (not-so-distant) future climate collapse.

 During a turbulent moment of political transition, where the hypotheses in Joshua Citarella’s research-based art practice are playing out in real time, BFI and Bridge Initiative will premiere Left Futures, as part of the series “Waterproof Miami”, a curatorial partnership between the organizations.
 The two large-scale, life-size and hyper-detailed photographs are in part inspired by Peter Frase in his book “Four Futures: Life After Capitalism”.